 If your doctor has suggested measuring your blood pressure at home, it’s likely they’ve recommended you take your morning measurement before eating.
-That’s because the reading will often be lower than normal following a meal.
+That’s because the reading will often be lower than is typical following a meal.

 When you eat, your body directs extra blood to the stomach and small intestine.
 At the same time, blood vessels that are distant from your digestive system narrow, and your heart beats harder and faster.